AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-abstract_state_aspects-04:

 4. A package_declaration or generic_package_declaration that contains a
-   non-null Abstract_State aspect must have a completion (i.e. such a package requires a body).
+   non-null Abstract_State aspect must have a completion (i.e., such a package requires a body).

 .. _tu-abstract_state_aspects-05: